Shawn-Nichol/Cheat_Sheets/README.md

 # Password Cracking
+**hashcat**
-**hashcat** is an open-source password recovery tool used to crack hashed passwords through brute-force attacks, dictionary attacks, and hybrid attacks.
+is an open-source password recovery tool used to crack hashed passwords through brute-force attacks, dictionary attacks, and hybrid attacks.
 It supports various hashing algorithms and utilizes the power of GPU for accelerated processing.

 **fcrackzip**
+It is a command-line tool primarily used for cracking passwords of encrypted ZIP files.
+It performs a brute-force attack or dictionary attack to guess the password protecting the ZIP archive.

 # Digital forensics
 **Photorec**
+Photorec is a data recovery software that retrieves lost or deleted files from storage devices like hard drives, memory cards, and USB drives.
+It identifies file signatures rather than relying on the file system, enabling it to recover various file types even when damaged or corrupted.

 **Steghide**
+is a command-line tool used for hiding or encrypting sensitive data with various types of files, such as images or audio files.
+It employs steganography techniques to embed secret information into the cover file without visibly altering the file's appearance or functionality.
+Steghide uses a passphrase for encryption, allowing users to conceal information securely within other files, protecting it from casual observation or unauthorized access.

 **exiftool**
+A command-line tool used for reading, writing, and editing metadata information within various types of files, particularly image files such as JPEG, TIFF, RAW, and others.